seqan/raptor/doc/usage/02_prepare/index.md

 This file can be used as input for `raptor layout` or `raptor build`.

 Created output files for each input file:
-  *.header: Contains the shape, window size, cutoff and minimiser count.
+  * `*.header`: Contains the shape, window size, cutoff and minimiser count.
-  *.minimiser: Contains binary minimiser values, one minimiser per line.
+  * `*.minimiser`: Contains binary minimiser values, one minimiser per line.
-  *.in_progress: Temporary file to track process.
+  * `*.in_progress`: Temporary file to track process.
 Deleted after finishing computation.

+\attention
+The window and kmer sized used for preprocessing are propagated to `raptor layout` and `raptor build` and cannot be overwritten there.

 \note
 If `raptor prepare` aborts unexpectedly, you can rerun the same command.
 Files that have already preprocessed will be skipped.

 \attention
-When you manually delete a .in_progress file, also delete the corresponding .header and .minimiser file.
+When you manually delete a `.in_progress` file, also delete the corresponding `.header` and `.minimiser` file.

-### -​-threads
+## -​-threads
 The number of threads to use.
 Multiple files will be handled in parallel.
 While more threads speed up the preprocessing, the RAM usage also increases.

 \note
 Use less threads if `raptor prepare` fails due to RAM restrictions.

-### -​-quiet
+## -​-quiet
 By default, runtime and memory statistics are printed to stderr at the end.

 This flag disables this behaviour.

-### -​-kmer
+## -​-kmer
+See \ref usage_w_vs_k.
+\attention
+This parameter will be used by `raptor build` and hence should be chosen carefully.
+The k-mer size cannot be changed afterwards.

-### -​-window
+## -​-window
-### -​-shape
+See \ref usage_w_vs_k.
+\attention
+This parameter will be used by `raptor build` and hence should be chosen carefully.
+The window size cannot be changed afterwards.

-### -​-kmer-count-cutoff
+## -​-kmer-count-cutoff
 Only store k-mers with at least (>=) x occurrences.

 \note
 Mutually exclusive with --use-filesize-dependent-cutoff.

-### -​-use-filesize-dependent-cutoff
+## -​-use-filesize-dependent-cutoff
 Apply cutoffs from Mantis(Pandey et al., 2018).

 | File size | Cutoff |